Football: James the hero as Wales start Euro qualifiers with Slovakia win

 "In the second half we came under a lot of pressure but we started the game well, got the early goal then shut up shop and we know how to do that," the Real Madrid forward insisted.

-Wales manager Ryan Giggs made 11 changes from Wednesday's 1-0 friendly victory over Trinidad and Tobago.
+Slovakia were unchanged after beating Hungary 2-0 in their opening qualifier on Thursday and Wales manager Ryan Giggs, who made 11 changes from Wednesday's 1-0 friendly victory over Trinidad and Tobago, was delighted by the way his side had coped after their Group E rivals had played earlier in the week.

-Slovakia, by contrast, were unchanged after beating Hungary 2-0 in their opening qualifier on Thursday.
+"It's not easy.
+I tried to play it down because I knew other teams played first but you do feel the pressure," he said.

 The Cardiff City Stadium was bathed in sunshine and Wales made an equally bright start.